Would you like to know more about Practitioner Diploma in Executive Coaching?

 Most rewarding is the reverse of that for when you trust an individual and they come to their lightbulb moment which can sometimes be in-between sessions how clients can feel transformed by their own awareness.
 Their whole attitude and mindset just shifts – that’s such an amazing thing to be a part of and why I love the power of coaching.

-Our sincere thanks to Robin for taking the time to tell us his story.
+Our sincere thanks to Robin for taking the time to tell us his story of coach training.
 If you would like to know more about CoachBright and the AoEC working together, check out Robin’s recent interview with Training Journal here.